 These were the first suits that had the same protection in the coat and the trousers.

 In 1999, the Inferno was phased into service.

 This maroon suit was more pliable and heat resistant than the previous suit.
 This allowed firefighters easier movement and the ability to stay in hot conditions for longer.

 The suit has three layers: fireproof, waterproof and thermal protection.

-Introduced in 2010, today's personal protective equipment (PPE) is made of the lightest, most protective materials possible.
+Introduced in 2010, this personal protective equipment (PPE) was made of the lightest, most protective materials possible at the time.

-The Ergotech Action design includes many features to increase the comfort for firefighters, such as action pleats, shaped sleeves and knees.
+The Ergotech Action design included many features to increase the comfort for firefighters, such as action pleats, shaped sleeves and knees.

 The 'gold standard' of modernised personal protective equipment (PPE) reflects the changing role of the modern firefighter.